Justuks/Genesis/README.md

 #
 #
 # **Testing.**
-### During development phase project and its feature performance were constantly checked
+### During development phase, project and its feature performance were constantly checked
 ### using 'Developer Tools'.
 ### 'Developer Tools' and its 'Box Model' together with 'Different Device Emulation' were very
 ### useful in configurating project responsiveness to smaller screen sizes.